chinamike65/hugo-tuolesi/content/book3/book3en.md

 142

-Teachers' Grain Fields
+Teachers' Merit Field

-Upper Teachers' Grain Fields
+##### 4. The Seven Branch Practice - Mandala Offerings

-The seven branches of offerings, after offering the mandala to visualize the blessing field, the seven branches of offerings are to be made.
+After offering the mandala to visualize the merit field, the seven aspects of devotional practice are to be performed.
+The seven branch practices are:

+1. prostration, the antidote to pride
+2. offering, the antidote to avarice
+3. confession, the antidote to aggression
+4. rejoicing, the antidote to jealousy
+5. requesting to turn the wheel of Dharma, the antidote to ignorance
+6. requesting not to pass into parinirvana, the antidote to wrong views
-The seven branches of the seven-factor offering are bowing, offering, repentance, rejoicing, turning the wheel of the dharma, asking the Buddha to stay in the world, and devotion.
-These seven parts are called the seven-factor offering.
+7. dedication of merit, the antidote to doubts

+These seven parts are called the seven branch practice offering.

-The seven branches of offerings are from the "Huayan Sutra • Samantabhadra Bodhisattva's Vows".
+The seven branch practice is from the "Huayan Sutra • Samantabhadra Bodhisattva's Vows".
 The long part of the Samantabhadra's Vows is very detailed about the Ten Great Vows of Samantabhadra.
-You can look at them, including the Seven offerings.
+You can look at them, including the seven branch practice.

 The offering of the seven branches is a very important practice method.
 Not only ordinary people, but also great bodhisattvas often practice the offering of the seven branches.

-For example, when the bodhisattvas in the Pure Land of the Medicine Buddha in the East go to the Western Paradise of Ultimate Bliss, once they arrive in the Western Paradise of Ultimate Bliss, what the bodhisattvas do is to make offerings of the seven branches: first, bow down and make offerings to Amitabha, and then rejoice with the merits of the Buddhas and Bodhisattvas in the Paradise of Ultimate Bliss.
-Repent in front of the Bodhisattva, and then ask Amitabha to preach the scriptures and preach the Dharma, and ask Amitabha to live forever in the world, and finally repay the blessing.
+For example, when the bodhisattvas in the Pure Land of the Medicine Buddha in the East go to the Western Paradise of Ultimate Bliss, once they arrive in the Western Paradise of Ultimate Bliss, what the bodhisattvas do is to make offerings of the seven branches: first, prostrate and make offerings to Amitabha, and then rejoice with the merits of the Buddhas and Bodhisattvas in the Paradise of Ultimate Bliss.
+Confess in front of the Bodhisattva, and then ask Amitabha to preach the scriptures and preach the Dharma, and ask Amitabha to live forever in the world, and finally dedicate the merit.

-When we meet our guru, we also have to make offerings of the seven branches.
+When we meet our own guru, we also have to make offerings of the seven branches.

-First bow to the guru; make offerings of one’s body, speech, and mind; repent of bad karma; rejoice in the guru’s merits; ask the guru to teach the sutras and teach the Dharma; pray for the guru to live in the world forever;
+First bow to the guru; make offerings of one’s body, speech, and mind; confess any bad deeds; rejoice in the guru’s merits; ask the guru to teach the sutras and teach the Dharma; pray for the guru to live in the world forever;

-That's why the seven branch offerings are very important.
+That's why the seven branch practice  is very important.

-In addition, the purpose of making offerings to the seven branches here is to accumulate merit and remove obstacles, which is of great help to clearly visualize the field of merit.
+In addition, the purpose of making offerings to the seven branches here is to accumulate merit and remove obstacles, which is of great help to clearly visualize the merit field.

 144

+##### (1) Prostration

-(1) In all the worlds of the ten directions, all the people of the three worlds, teachers and children, with my pure body, speech, and mind, all the pervasive rituals are exhausted.
+In all the worlds of the ten directions, all the people of the three worlds, teachers and children, with my pure body, speech, and mind, all the rites are complete.

-Promise refers to the prostration of body, speech and mind.
+Prostration refers to the prostration of body, speech and mind.

 The first is the general gift.

-Facing the merit field, with the most sincere heart, with all the pure body, speech, and mind, bow down to all the Buddhas, Tathagatas and Bodhisattvas in the ten directions and three times.
+Facing the merit field, with the most sincere heart, with pure body, speech, and mind, prostrate before all the Buddhas, Tathagatas and Bodhisattvas in the ten directions and three times.

 It also includes the Buddhas and Bodhisattvas in the merit fields.